MariamQusai/DLToolboxImg/Readme.md

 # DLToolboxImg

 A set of helper functions that one repeatedly need to construct a dataset from raw images, visualise the performance of a neural network while it is getting trained, evaluate the performance of a model after training is completed.
+This is a work in pogress.
+The end product would be similar to the below animation.
 ![Alt Text](https://raw.githubusercontent.com/x110/DLToolboxImg/master/prototype.gif)
 ##  Check the most recent notebook [here](https://github.com/x110/DLToolboxImg/blob/master/DL_006_Preprocessing_Normalization.ipynb)